 TRURO - A rock band that started its success in Nova Scotia in the early 1990s is returning to the East Coast with a series of shows, including Wednesday night in Truro.

-Halifax rockers Sloan are bringing their Twice Removed Tour to the Marigold Cultural Centre next week.
-The Feb.
-20 show is almost sold out, with less than half a dozen tickets remaining as of Wednesday morning.
+Halifax rockers Sloan are bringing their Twice Removed Tour to the Marigold Cultural Centre on Wednesday to a sold out crowd.

 Sloan’s performance at the Marigold Cultural Centre is sold out.